uggggg/gpt_paper_assistant_ori/README.md

-# GPT4 paper assistant: A daily ArXiv scanner
+# GPT4（Deepseek v3） paper assistant: A daily ArXiv scanner

 This repo implements a very simple daily scanner for Arxiv that uses GPT4 and author matches to find papers you might find interesting.
 It will run daily via github actions and can post this information to slack via a bot or just render it in a static github-pages website.

 A simple demo of the daily papers can be seen [here](https://tatsu-lab.github.io/gpt_paper_assistant/) running on `cs.CL`

-As a cost estimate, running this on all of `cs.CL` cost $0.07 on 2/7/2024
+As a cost estimate, running this on all of `cs.CL` cost $0.07 on 2/7/2024(on GPT4) and ¥0.02 on 1/6/2025(on Deepseek v3)

 ## Changelog
 - **2/15/2024**: fixed a bug with author parsing in the RSS format + cost estimates for title filtering being off + crash when 0 papers are on the feed.
 - **2/7/2024**: fixed a critical issue from ArXiv changing their RSS format.
 Added and enabled a title filtering to reduce costs.
+- **1/6/2025**: fixed arxiv api.
+Changing api from gpt4 to deepseek v3.

 ## Quickstart
 This is the minimal necessary steps to get the scanner to run.
 It is highly recommended to read the whole thing to decide what you want to run.